B2B Social Media CAN be Exciting

 B2B Reels #5: FAQs

 Answering industry frequently asked questions (FAQs) is a great way to showcase your insights without producing a weighty thought leadership piece.
-You’d be surprised how open audiences are to watch short informative videos with little direct relationship to them at the moment.
-This helps develop an interest in the topic and positions yourself as an industry expert.
+You’d be surprised how open audiences are to watching short informative videos with little direct relationship to them at the moment.
+This helps develop an interest in the topic and positions you as an industry expert.
 So whether you’re answering:

 Make sure you keep these as simple as possible and quick.
 It will take a bit of time to get this streamlined but just keep producing and you’ll be able to find the perfect mix of conciseness and informativeness.